Last updated January 30th, 2025

 We had so much fun creating different combinations of Halloween candy cookies.
 If you’re looking for an activity to do with friends or family this time of year, bake a batch of these cookies together with your leftover Halloween candy!
 They make a delicious themed treat for parties or potlucks, so it’s a win-win.

-This recipe is the perfect way to use up leftover Halloween candy if you didn’t get enough trick-or-treaters… or if you impulse-bought too much chocolate on sale on November 1st 🙂 Mix and match your favorite Halloween candy with our vanilla and chocolate cookie doughs, or try one of the combinations we made, using the recipe below!
+This recipe is the perfect way to make cookies with leftover Halloween candy and use it all up if you didn’t get enough trick-or-treaters… or if you impulse-bought too much chocolate on sale on November 1st 🙂 Mix and match your favorite Halloween candy with our vanilla and chocolate cookie doughs, or try one of the combinations we made, using the recipe below!

 Happy Halloween!